Quick answer

 Before diving into deeper troubleshooting, verify these quick checks:

-- Inspect the battery: Look for any visible signs of damage, such as swelling, corrosion, or punctures.
-A damaged battery should not be used.
+- Inspect the battery: Look for swelling, corrosion, cracks, or punctures.
+A damaged pack should not be used.

-- Verify connections: Make sure the battery is seated properly in the charger and that there is no debris in the contacts.
+- Verify connections: Make sure the battery is fully seated and that no dust or debris is bridging the contacts.

 - Confirm the charger model: Ensure you're using the correct charger model for your battery (e.g., DeWalt DCB115 for 20V MAX batteries).